Bracknell town centre compulsory purchase order 2007

 A Compulsory Purchase Order (CPO), is a legal power which allows a local authority to obtain land or property.
 The council is required to demonstrate that the taking of land is necessary and that there is a ‘compelling case in the public interest’ and that the CPO has been confirmed.

 Compensation is paid by the local authority and usually includes the value of the property, costs of relocating to a new property and sometimes additional payments.
-In the case of Bracknell town centre regeneration, this cost is covered by Bracknell Regeneration Partnership.
+In the case of Bracknell town centre regeneration, this cost was covered by Bracknell Regeneration Partnership.

 Further information about compulsory purchase orders can be found on GOV.UK.